AlexaBus/New-Scheduler-App/README.md

-the purpose of this app is to allow users to book rooms for appointments(meetings) it tries to use:
+the purpose of this app is to allow users to book rooms for appointments(meetings). it tries to use:
 - REST methodology;
 - Spring boot;